dbnschools/moodle-theme_pioneer/README.md

 # Moodle-theme_pioneer
 Pioneer is a beautiful, responsive theme loaded with great features from custom tabs and a course gradebook slider to the ability for teachers to upload their own header image in course summary files!
 Each of the main elements in the theme can be customized from the theme settings page.
 Pioneer is Made in Michigan at Dearborn Public Schools.

+##Pioneer v1.3.3
+* The Course Grade Slider can now be controlled by the teacher.
+If course settings is set to Not Show Gradebook to Students then the Course Grade slider will not display.
+In order to use the Course Grade Slider it must be turned on in Admin Theme Settings for Pioneer and at the course level to show gradebook to students which is set by the teacher on a course by course setting.

 ##Pioneer v1.3.2
 * New feature - Position blocks to the right or left of the content.
 We added a position toggle on the general settings page to pick where the blocks appear.
 This has been a much requested feature as some people like the blocks on the left.